percona/everest-doc/docs/use/API_rate_limit.md

               value: "200"'
 ```

-Replace 200 with the value that you want.
+Replace 200 with the desired value.

 2. After executing the previous command, the percona-everest pod will restart automatically.
 If you had port-forwarding running, it would exit, and you'll need to rerun it.